-5.4.1 Multiple Video Walls
+5.4.1 Offset

-In Viz Multiplay multiple video walls can be merged into one "studio".
-Each wall is controlled by one Viz Engine, and when content is played out on a GFX channel, each Viz Engine plays out the same content, but different parts of it, so it looks like content can span over several video walls.
+An advanced feature in Viz Multiplay is that multiple video walls driven by separate Viz Engines can be merged into one "studio".
+Each wall is controlled by one Viz Engine, and when content is played out on a GFX channel, each Viz Engine plays out the same content, but different parts of it, so the content can span over several video walls.